ccontrols/component-controls/plugins/axe-plugin/README.md

 Some of the design goals:

 -   Test at the component-level.
--   Provide a dashboard view to quickly see the errors and tests for the compnnt.
+-   Provide a dashboard view to quickly see the errors and tests for the component.
 -   Ability to select and outline the sub-elements generating the errors.
 -   Ability to see details from the errors and passed rules.